 Orlando Rep. Carlos Guillermo Smith, a vocal member of the Democratic caucus, argued the rules would let Republicans “ram through whatever they want.”

-“Florida House GOP leaders proposed a series of new rules meant to SILENE the voices of Democrats,” he tweeted.
+“Florida House GOP leaders proposed a series of new rules meant to SILENCE the voices of Democrats,” he tweeted.
 “Dramatically limiting floor questions on their bills & ruling amendments out-of-order they don’t like is an unacceptable attack on the millions of Floridians who elected us.”

 On Friday, Sprowls announced that Palm Coast Republican Rep. Paul Renner, the expected House Speaker for 2022-2024, will lead the Rules Committee.